How much will it cost to convert my 457 to permanent residency in Australia?

 Work full time for two (2) years on a subclass 457 in your nominated occupation with the sponsoring employer.
 The 2 year period excludes any periods of unpaid leave or working on other visas.

-Refer above also for Skilled Migration options, particularly State Sponsored Skilled Migration options which also attracts priority processing by the Department of Immigration & Citizenship.
+Also refer to Skilled Nominated visa (subclass 190) for Skilled Migration options, particularly State Sponsored Skilled Migration which attracts priority processing by the Department of Immigration & Border Protection.

 How long do I have to stay with my employer after I convert my 457 visa to permanent residency?

-To convert your 457 visa to permanent residency under the Employer Nomination Scheme, you must have been offered a job that will last for at least three years.
+To convert your 457 visa to permanent residency under the Employer Nomination Scheme, you must have been offered a job that is available for at least the next 2 years.
 However, if your circumstances or those of the business change after the grant of the permanent residence visa there are no specific visa cancellation provisions which apply to the Employer Nomination Scheme.

 There are specific visa cancellation provisions if you do not remain with your employer under a RSMS visa.